 Having scrambled up the scree of every craggy strife

 Only to lose a shoe in the slide again;

 Much stone I have chiseled with my artless hands—

 To each place every tool I have carried—

-Yet even my best has been blindly buried
+Yet even my best has too-oft been buried

 By the drift of those hammer-made sands.